saratmoka/grid-fw/README.md

 <div>
 </div>

-For a dataset of $p=31$ asserts provided in the folder [data/example1](./data/example1/), below figure shows how $t_j$'s convergence to the binary vector with ones corresponds to optimal asserts at $k=4$, where &ell denotes iterations.
+For a dataset of p = 31 assets in the [data/example1](./data/example1/) folder, the figure below shows how the values `t_j` converge to the (optimal) binary vector with indices of ones in the vector correspond to the optimal assets for `k = 4`.
+Here, &ell denotes the iteration number.

 <div align="center">
 	<img src="./gifs/path_animation.gif" width="500" />